 - The famous art, birds, brains, and other collections at Cornell include the Herbert F. Johnson Museum of Art, which offers great art and great views, the world-class Laboratory of Ornithology, and the fabled Brain Collection.

-- The Cornell Plantations is 4,000 magnificent acres of rose gardens, lovely woodland trails, waterfalls, gorges, and ponds.
+- The Cornell Botanic Gardens is 4,000 magnificent acres of rose gardens, lovely woodland trails, waterfalls, gorges, and ponds.
 Its a great place to picnic, jog, nap, or just get away from it all.

 - The Space Sciences Building is home to more than 100,000 images taken of planets by NASA spacecraft.